redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_4_general_config.md

 - **Geo IP**: Allows protecting the sensor's MAC; for this, a hexadecimal encoded key is used, which combines with a fake MAC to obtain the real MAC.
 - **MAC Vendor**: the translation process of the MAC included in the event allows obtaining the device manufacturer's name.
 This process is compared in a file stored within the system.
 - **Darklist**: it is a service that retrieves a list of malicious IPs and stores multiple values such as score, threat type, country, latitude, longitude... in the system, allowing operations on event fields.
 The files are updated daily.
+- **Multiple Enrichment**: enables the use of information from multiple platform modules to enrich the information in the traffic module.

 ## Widgets Overview

-With this configuration, the user can choose which information will be displayed in the left sidebar of the general view when entering the web platform.
-All that the user has to do is check or uncheck the desired widgets for them to be removed or added to the *Overview*.
-All the widgets are enabled by default.
+With this configuration, the user can choose what information will be displayed in the left sidebar of the general view when entering the web platform.
+All the user needs to do is check or uncheck the desired widgets to make them visible or not in the *General View*.
+All widgets are shown by default.